Skip to main content

 No per-user fees.
 This is the big one.
 CoConstruct’s pricing model charged based on the number of active projects.
 (We dig into why flat-rate beats per-user pricing in detail.)
 Buildertrend moved toward custom quotes that tend to creep upward.
 Projul charges a flat monthly rate.
 Your project manager, your estimator, your superintendent, your office admin, your subs who need limited access… they all get in without bumping your bill.
 When you’ve got 15 or 20 people who need access, this saves you hundreds every month.

 Client-facing tools that work.
-Your homeowners get a portal where they can view schedules, approve selections, sign change orders, and communicate with your team.
+On Core+ and Pro plans, your homeowners get a portal where they can view schedules, approve selections (Pro plan), sign change orders, and communicate with your team.
 It’s clean enough that the homeowner who barely uses email can figure it out.
 That was one of CoConstruct’s biggest strengths, and Projul delivers the same experience.

 Job costing that’s actually real-time.
 You can see exactly where you stand on every job at any point.
 Not a week later after someone enters receipts.
 Not after your bookkeeper reconciles.
 Right now.
 Costs, commitments, and budget variances all in one view.